The role of shape disorder in the collective behaviour of aligned fibrous matter: Materials and methods

+We introduce now the theoretical models used in the following.
+We assume that we have a two-dimensional stack of ${\cal N}$ fibers in between two hard walls separated by a distance $D$ for a compression stress $P$ ($D=D_0$ for $P=0$).
+The average distance between fibers will be noted $d=D/{\cal N}$ (and $d_0=D_0/{\cal N}$ for $P=0$).
+Individual fiber shape deformations are associated to the bending energy given by:

-where $\zeta_n(x)$ is the actual shape and $\zeta_{0,n}(x)$ the function describing the spontaneous shape of fiber $n$ (see Fig. \ref{figure1}a). $L$ corresponds to the chain projection on the $x$ axis.
-The bending modulus $\kappa$ is an intrinsic properties of a fiber, directly related to the Young's modulus and the fiber geometry.
-Equation \ref{Hbending} is valid in the limit of small curvature ($q\zeta_n\ll 1$) that is a very good approximation in the case of fiber stacks.
+where $\zeta_n(x)$ is the deformed shape and $\zeta_{0,n}(x)$ the function describing the spontaneous shape of fiber $n$ (see Fig. \ref{figure2}). $L_x$ corresponds to the chain projection on the $x$ axis.
+The bending modulus $\kappa$ is an intrinsic property of a fiber, directly related to the Young's modulus and the fiber geometry.
+Equation (\ref{Hbending}) is valid in the limit of small deformation gradients ($\zeta_n^\prime\ll 1$) that is a very good approximation in the case of nearly aligned fiber stacks as we checked on experimental and numerical systems.